hertogp/stitch/README.md

 ### [Cetz](https://typst.app/universe/package/cetz)

-Or go more graphical with [Cetz](https://typst.app/universe/package/cetz), one of may packages in the [typst](https://typst.app/universe/search/?kind=packages) universe for plotting, charts & tree layout.
+Or go more graphical with [Cetz](https://typst.app/universe/package/cetz), one of many packages in the [typst](https://typst.app/universe/search/?kind=packages) universe for plotting, charts & tree layout.